 On the contrary, the amount of penetration is necessary and needed for hunters because they need sufficient penetration to kill their targets ethically.

-The more extensive the animal, the higher the draw weight required to generate enough penetration power for the arrow to hit the animal’s thick skin and kill it with a single shot.
+The more massive the animal, the higher the draw weight required to generate enough penetration power for the arrow to hit the animal’s thick skin and kill it with a single shot.

 Compared to other bows, the limbs of traditional bows, including recurve bows, are prone to breakage.
 It is essential to note that a bow’s limbs are one of its weakest parts because they bend when you shoot.